playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 </template>
 ```

+Here, we're binding the `style` property using Vue's binding.
+You may notice that when binding via `style`, you use an object notation for styling instead of the usual string.

+We're also using a [ternary statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) (`condition ? trueVal : falseVal`) to act as a single-line `if` statement to decide which style to use.

 <iframe data-frame-title="Vue Event Binding - StackBlitz" src="uu-code:./ffg-fundamentals-vue-event-binding-14?template=node&embed=1&file=src%2FFile.vue"></iframe>

 We can use `v-on` bind prefix to bind a method to any event.
 This supports any built-in browser event name.